chehao0221/Stock-Genius-System/README.md

 Users are solely responsible for understanding the risks associated with financial markets and for complying with all applicable laws and regulations in their respective jurisdictions.

+---

+### Legal Notice

+This repository is licensed under a **Research-Only Software License**.

+Any use of this project for real-world trading, investment decision-making, commercial services, or financial advice is strictly prohibited.

+See the LICENSE file for full legal terms.